 (8) When secondhand goods are purchased by means of an automated kiosk, the serial number reported pursuant to this section may be the International Mobile Station Equipment Identity (IMEI), the mobile equipment identifier (MEID), or another unique identifying number assigned to the device by the manufacturer.
 If the IMEI, MEID, or other unique identifying number is not available at the time of receipt or purchase, the report filed pursuant to this section must be updated with the IMEI, MEID, or other unique identifying number as soon as possible, but no later than 10 business days after the date of acquisition.
 If such identifying numbers are not available at the time of the transaction, the business shall assign another unique identifier to the item which directly associates the item to the transaction that it was purchased in.
 Upon entering or updating any information on the transaction form, a law enforcement official, as designated by the sheriff or the chief of police of the jurisdiction in which the item was purchased, must be timely notified in writing or by electronic means, as required by the sheriff or chief of police of the jurisdiction.
 If, upon receiving the device and correcting the missing information, the company finds that the item was misappropriated or stolen, the appropriate law enforcement official must be notified.
 The holding requirements of ss.
 538.06 and 538.09(3) do not begin until all required reports are complete and submitted to the appropriate law enforcement official.

 Hiring a skilled and respected criminal defense lawyer is necessary to obtain the just and proper result for your case.
 Wayne Richter is experienced in handling false verification of ownership charges in Florida and will aggressively represent you, and fight to protect you, in and out of the courtroom.
-Get an initial consultation when you call our office today.
+Get an initial consultation false verification of ownership attorney in West Palm Beach and Palm City when you call our office today.